After a handful of demos, Mayhem released the now legendary Deathcrush

 is, until a certain greedy drummer realized how much money could be made by cashing in on the notoriety that the band had

-to revive this dead entity and to breathe life into it once more.
-He recruited former members, Necrobutcher and Maniac, in
+mission to revive this dead entity and to breathe life into it once more.
+He recruited former members, Necrobutcher and Maniac,

 the void left behind by Euronymous.
 Of course, he would never be able to live up to the expectations that many had of him.